 Simple.
 Reliable.
 Powerful.
 Effective.
 Tested.
 Proven.

-Each of the six rounds you place in a .357 Magnum revolver delivers some of the best performance from a handgun.
+Every round you place in a .357 Magnum revolver delivers outstanding performance from a handgun.

 Its bare-bones design and easy-to-use mechanism make it perfect for beginners.
 The utility of the .357 Magnum round makes it just as pleasing for experienced shooters.